Build on iOS

 • Square prohibits using any software that provides the ability to record or capture screen data or that results in elevated privileges.

-• Verify that your device is supported (see Devices Compatible with Square Reader for Contactless and Chip).
+• Verify that your device is supported for Square readers.

 • Supported OS versions should be the latest or as close to the latest as possible.